pereznetworks/WeatherX/README.md

 # TD-Project12 : My Captsone Project for Team TreeHouse FSJS Tech Degree

+# Status:

-# Status: This branch is for implementing Server-Side-Rendering for the WeatherX front-end app.
+  - implementing Server-Side-Rendering for the WeatherX front-end app.

   - Goal: Switch to SSR, will bring many benefits, below I list a few
     - front-end will more closely align with Best Practices, can implement better Security, better performance